top of page

 Tip: After receiving a termination, you can ask the works council how your employer justified the termination and what additional information was provided.
 In later unfair dismissal proceedings, the employer can typically only rely on the reasons that were disclosed to the works council during the consultation.

-5. mistake: immediate termination and missing the 2-week deadline
+5. Mistake: immediate termination and missing the 2-week deadline

 According to § 626 (2) BGB, an extraordinary (immediate) termination can only be issued within a period of two weeks.
 The termination must be received by the employee within this exclusion period.
 The deadline begins when the authorized person becomes aware of the facts relevant to the termination.
 If further investigations into the case are necessary, the start of the deadline is suspended – but only for as long as the employer conducts the investigation with due urgency.